awsdocs/amazon-workdocs-administration-guide/doc_source/sharing.md

 File owners can modify sharing permissions or remove access for the external user from a file or folder at any time\.
 External sharing for the site must be enabled by the site administrator in order for managed users to share content with external users\.
 For** Guest users** to become contributors or co\-owners, they must be upgraded to the **User** level by a site administrator\.
 For more information, see [User roles overview](users_ovw.md)\.

 By default, external sharing is turned on and all users can invite external users\.
 To change this setting, update your **Security** settings from your admin control panel\.
-For more information, see [Managing site settings](manage-sites.md)\.
+For more information, see [Managing Amazon WorkDocs from the site admin control panel](manage-sites.md)\.